Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Kornit, Alico, Catalent, and Tesla and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Kornit Digital Ltd. (NASDAQ: KRNT), Alico, Inc. (NASDAQ: ALCO), Catalent, Inc. (NYSE: CTLT), and Tesla, Inc. (NASDAQ: TSLA).
+NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Kornit Digital Ltd. KRNT, Alico, Inc. ALCO, Catalent, Inc. CTLT, and Tesla, Inc. TSLA.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: February 17, 2021 - July 5, 2022